ivelum/job/README.md

 # Work at ivelum

-This repo hosts the company wiki, and the source code for its job vacancies site.
+This repo hosts the company wiki and the source code for its job vacancies site.

 ## Wiki

 <img src="https://raw.githubusercontent.com/ivelum/job/master/assets/vault-boy.png" align="right">

-ivelum has a bilingual company wiki that documents our work processes and philosophy.
-It covers a range of topics, including our tech workflow, preferred communication style, and details about employee benefits.
+A bilingual wiki documents the ivelum work processes and philosophy.
+The wiki covers a range of topics, including our tech workflow, preferred communication style, and details about employee benefits.